Possible precise measurements of the $X(3872)$ mass with the $e^+e^-\to\pi^0\gamma X(3872)$ and $p\bar p\to\gamma X(3872)$ reactions: Formalism

 Note that the values of $g_4$ from both the $\delta>0$ and $\delta<0$ sides are similar if we neglect the part with $\delta$ in the vicinity of $0$.
 In that special region, the absolute value of the imaginary of the pole position cannot be approximated by half the width computed using Eq.~\eqref{eq:gx2}.
 Furthermore, the coupling of the $\X$ to the charged and neutral $D\bar D^*$ can be computed from the residue of the coupled-channel $D^0\bar D^{*0}$--$D^+D^{*-}$ $T$-matrix.
-It is found that the couplings of the $\X$ to $D^0\bar D^{*0}$ and to $D^+D^{*-}$ are approximately the same~\cite{Gamermann:2009fv,Guo:2014hqa}, and are consistent with the values shown in Fig.~\ref{fig:coup1} (see also the discussion in Ref.~\cite{Sakai:2020ucu}).
-For an estimate of the cross sections, in the following we will show the results with $\delta=\pm50, \pm180$~keV and use the coupling shown in Fig.~\ref{fig:coup1}.
+It is found that the couplings of the $\X$ to $D^0\bar D^{*0}$ and to $D^+D^{*-}$ are approximately the same~\cite{Gamermann:2009fv,Guo:2014hqa}, and are consistent with the values shown in Fig.~\ref{fig:coup1} (see also the discussion in Ref.~\cite{Sakai:2020ucu}). {In the end, we use $g_4=1~\gev$ for all the cases of the $\X$ masses that will be discussed below for an estimation of the cross section.}

 Then, with the amplitudes Eqs.~\eqref{eq:1}, \eqref{eq:dstdgam}, and \eqref{eq:ddstx}, the $\ee\to\pi^0\gamma\X$ production amplitude considering the $D^{*0}\bar D^{*0}D^0$ and $\bar D^{*0}D^{*0}\bar D^0$ triangle loops in Fig.~\ref{fig:fig1} is given by